Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

 }
 ```
-This means that `OptionPricer.java` remains boilerplate such that the code to return a call or put is the same no matter whether we are using a _binomial tree_, _monte carlo simulation_, or _Black Scholes_.
+This allows `OptionPricer.java` to remain boilerplate.
+Now the code to return a call or put is the same no matter the underlying pricing method being used.

 In `TreeAbstract.java`, we define the body of the above methods: